yanniSkawronski/food-atlas-test-renovate/API.md

 The response contains a JSON array with the following fields :

-- `id` : the identifier of the country
+- `code` : the identifier of the country
 - `name` : the name of the country

 #### Status codes